yomikester238/yomikester238.github.io/about/index.md

 navigation: true
 logo: 'assets/images/ghost.png'
 current: about
+tag_description: A collection of all music used from my YouTube channel!
+cover: 'assets/images/delfino.png'
 ---

 This is a demo blog for Ghost, it contains dummy content which allows you to click around and see what a Ghost blog running the default theme looks like.